Algae in the aquariumCauses for algae and algae control

 Algae in the aquarium might be the greatest nuisance for every tank keeper, be it in a classic social tank, an aquascape, a biotope aquarium or in breeding tanks for fish or shrimp.
 When confronted with an algal infestation, many aquarium keepers simply give up their beautiful hobby.
 However, there are good ways to get a grip on these pests, to fight them off or to prevent them from spreading.

 What are algae?

 The term "algae" is basically a comprehensive term for a vast number of different organisms.
-All those plants that do not belong to the mosses (liverworts, true mosses and hornworts) and to the higher plants (ferns, Lycopodiopsida and seed-bearing plants), are classified as algae.
+All plants not belonging to the mosses (liverworts, true mosses and hornworts) or the higher plants (ferns, Lycopodiopsida and seed-bearing plants), are classified as algae.
 Amongst them we have microscopic unicellular organisms and thread-like forms as well as the so-called macroscopic algae, like seaweeds, some of which can reach a length of up to 60 meters.
 For life on Earth, algae are crucial.

 Just like germs, i.e. viruses, bacteria and other microorganisms, the smallest algae forms are omnipresent in our environment.
 There are some algae that float in the air passively, the so-called aeroplankton, in order to reach new places to inhabit.
 For our aquaria, this means that their omnipresence makes an aquarium that is absolutely free from algae practically impossible.